Frequently Asked Questions

 A MEP decided to vote to abstain from a legislative or amendment for reasons that they cannot either agree or disagree with the description of such and so they voted to abstain by using their vote.

 MEPs vote to abstain from certain legislation or amendment because they or their political groups either don't have an opinion on the said topic or simply don't want to approve of it.
-An abstaining vote can more or less be interpreted as a soft “against” because only a certain number of votes “for” the text can get the text approved.
+An abstaining vote can more or less be interpreted as a soft opposition, since only a certain number of votes for the text can get it approved.
 A MEP might not always vote as he does to include his own opinion, but rather help the group to push their policy.

 Excused